blkfribourg/blkfribourg.github.io/_pages/faq.md

 I can't connect to my wheel!
 {: .notice}

 Please ensure you've selected the right profile and that you properly configured the brand setting in WheelDash settings.
+If you owns a Kingsong please also try "Kingsong (old)" in Wheel Brand setting, especially if your EUC is pre-2021.

 The battery percentage reported by WheelDash is different from other apps I use!
 {: .notice}